jnoda/in28minutes-microservices/README.md

-# in28minutes-microservices
+# Microservices

-Practice project for Microservices
+Practice projects for Section 6 of the [Microservices with Spring Boot and Spring Cloud](https://www.udemy.com/course/microservices-with-spring-boot-and-spring-cloud) Udemy Course.